What are Microbeads?

 - Most microbeads are made from polyethylene which is not biodegradable and lasts forever.

-- They do not dissolve in acetone or water.
+- Microbeads do not dissolve in acetone or water.

-- Due to their small size, they are just about impossible to remove from the environment once they get there.
+- Due to their small size, they are almost impossible to remove from the environment once they get there.

-- Testing of seafood reveals that toxic microbeads are indeed present in the majority of samples.
+- Seafood testing reveals toxic microbeads are present in the majority of samples.

 Microbeads are not necessary in cosmetics

 - Alternatives do exist.
 These include things such as apricot shells and cocoa beans.

-- Companies use microbeads because they are cheaper.
+- Some companies use microbeads because they are cheaper.

 - Crest has admitted that microbeads in their toothpaste are purely for decorative purposes.

 5. Dentists are Alarmed by the Effects of Microbeads in Toothpaste

 - Dentists around the country are finding small blue microbeads from toothpaste embedded in the gum line.